 “They could sue you in federal court, and there could be ahuge penalty,” Lombardi said.

 Warwick Schools Finance Director Anthony Ferrucci noted thatthe locker rooms were in the budget because parents and students have beenasking about them for some time now, so Lombardi’s warning wasn’t farfetched.

 “If it doesn’t move forward, I would expect something tohappen very quickly,” Ferrucci said.

 Committee Member Kyle Adams asked about whether spending $2,500 on removing unused lockers from Pilgrim High was worth doing in light of the tough financial outlook.

-Director of Secondary Education Robert Littlefield said itwas a small item, but one that would head off an anticipated hazard as thelockers would likely draw unproductive attention from students, and would be an
+Director of Secondary Education Robert Littlefield said itwas a small item, but one that would head off an anticipated hazard as thelockers would likely draw unproductive attention from students, and would be anesthetic improvement for the school.